munin-monitoring/munin/doc/plugin/env.rst

   Contains the IP of the connecting master.
 If using ``munin-run``, it is equal to the ``"-"`` string.

+``MUNIN_CAP_DIRTYCONFIG``
+  Indicates whether the master is able to understand the :ref:`dirtyconfig protocol <plugin-protocol-dirtyconfig>`.

+.. csv-table:: Values
+	:header: "Value", "Description"

+	"0", "Master does not understand ``value`` lines that are returned within a ``config`` response."
+	"1", "Master is able to consume ``value`` lines right after reading the configuration from a plugin."

 ``MUNIN_CAP_MULTIGRAPH``
   Defines if the master is able to understand the ``multigraph`` keyword.